Goods Exempted Under GST

 • Service relating to municipal or panchayat function

-• Service by any government organisation.
+• Service by any government organization.

 • Renting services